 KemPharm Announces Appointment of Christopher Posner as New Independent Director

-Mr. Posner is currently the president and CEO of Cara Therapeutics (Nasdaq: CARA), a commercial-stage biopharmaceutical company.
+Mr. Posner is currently the president and CEO of Cara Therapeutics CARA, a commercial-stage biopharmaceutical company.
 He brings more than 20 years of global pharmaceutical experience to KemPharm, including expertise in preparing and executing commercial product launches.

 "Chris is a tremendous addition to KemPharm's Board as we continue to drive our strategic transformation and intensify our clinical, regulatory and pre-commercial activities in anticipation of multiple value-building opportunities from our arimoclomol and KP1077 programs," said Richard W. Pascoe, Executive Chairman of KemPharm.
 "In particular, we look forward to benefiting from Chris' expertise in building commercial organizations and managing product launches, which will prove beneficial to KemPharm and our goal of building a rare disease sales organization focused on bringing novel treatments to patients suffering from rare CNS, neurological and lysosomal storage disorder diseases."